 Narcan.
 Narcan is a naloxone nasal spray used to reverse the effects of opioid overdose.
 The spray, recently made available without a prescription in thousands of pharmacies across the U.S., cannot be used to prevent opioid use or overdose, however, and a single dose may not be enough to reverse the effects of a fentanyl overdose.

-Fentanyl test strips.
+Test strips.
 Some health providers are taking matters into their own hands.
 One health care center in Burlington, Vermont, announced in July 2018 that they would give away 3,000 fentanyl test strips to drug users.
 The hope is that drug users will choose to not use or to adjust their dosage should their supply test positive for fentanyl.

 As of July 2018, San Francisco and Philadelphia are the only other cities offering free fentanyl test strips.
 The question of whether drug users will use the strips remains.
 Considering the severity of heroin withdrawal— body aches, diarrhea and vomiting, insomnia, uncontrollable leg movements— “dope sick” users might not take the time to test for fentanyl before dosing themselves.
 If a quick fix to put a stop to withdrawal symptoms is what matters in the moment, what takes priority— a hit or your life?